Making a film is hard. Making a film and having a baby is a lot harder!

 And so I emailed everyone in my address book and told them I was going to make a documentary and asking them if they could give me a tenner.
 If 10,000 people could do that I reasoned, then I’d have the budget to make this film.
 I’d never heard of crowdfunding then, but that was what I was doing.
 I set up a company and called it Tenner Films – after my plan to try and raise a big pile of tenners!
 Of course, I don’t know 10,000 people – but many of my friends and family obliged with an initial donation, and so my journey began.

-Over the next 7 years I continued my work in TV, but interspersed it with trying to get my own documentary off the ground.
-I raised money through crowdfunding, but also through grants, and later from Creative England and from private investors who bought shares in the film – enough eventually to give up the TV work and focus on the film full time.
+Over the next seven years I continued my work in TV, but interspersed it with trying to get my own documentary off the ground.
+I raised money through crowdfunding, but also through grants, and later from Creative England and from private investors who bought shares in the film – enough eventually to give up the TV work and focus on the film full-time.
 I got a very experienced Executive Producer on board, and we pitched to international broadcasters at major film festivals in the UK and Germany.
 I filmed hours of fascinating interviews with politicians, engineers, nuclear industry chiefs and anti-nuclear campaigners.

 And then I fell pregnant.